Rhea Seehorn as 'Carol' in Pluribus

 Release date: 26 March 2025

-A fairly new title, The Studio is a fantastically funny look at the realities of movie-making, told from the perspective of those at the top.
-Seth Rogan plays Matt Remick, the new studio head at Continental Studios with a love for cinema who, unfortunately, has to figure out how to make good movies make money.
+The Studio effectively swept the 2025 Emmys, taking home the title of Outstanding Comedy Series, alongside 12 other awards.
+It’s little wonder, though.
+The show is a fantastically funny look at the realities of movie-making, told from the perspective of those at the top.
+Seth Rogan plays Matt Remick, the new studio head at Continental Studios, with a love for cinema who, unfortunately, has to figure out how to make good movies make money.

 If that sounds bleak, remember that this is a Seth Rogan comedy—you’re still going to get your one-liners and self-deprecating humour, just with the added benefit of a wry look at complications of the modern film industry.